Election-Tech-Initiative/electionguard-api-python/README.md

 After either command, you will find the `mediator` API running at http://127.0.0.1:8000 and the `guardian` API at http://127.0.0.1:8001

 ## 🐍 Running with Python

-### Requirements

-_These requirements line up with [electionguard-python](https://github.com/microsoft/electionguard-python/blob/main/README.md#-requirements)._

-- [Python 3.8](https://www.python.org/downloads/) is <ins>**required**</ins> to develop this API.
-If developer uses multiple versions of python, [pyenv](https://github.com/pyenv/pyenv) is suggested to assist version management.
-- [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
-This approach is recommended to simplify the command line experience.
-This is built in for MacOS and Linux.
-For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
-The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).
-- [pipenv](https://github.com/pypa/pipenv) is used to configure the python environment.
-Installation instructions can be found [here](https://github.com/pypa/pipenv#installation).

 ### Quick Start